amunategui/amunategui.github.io/_posts/2014-12-17-google-trends-walkthrough.md

 <BR><BR>
 **Google Trends**

 Let’s start by entering the term ``cycling`` and limiting our scope to the United States.
-There seems to be a decline in usage of that term between 2005 to 2014 as the oscillations are constant but the overall trend is dropping.
+There seems to be a decline in usage for that term from 2005 to 2014 as the oscillations are constant but the overall trend is dropping.
 <BR><BR>
 ![plot of chunk cycling](../img/posts/google-trends-walkthrough/cycling.png)
 <BR><BR>